D9ping/IpAddressExpress/README.md

 No, please be conservative on how often you run publicipchangedetector.
 Several public ip services are already serving a lot of requests.
 They don't like it you use too much bandwidth and they will ban/drop you or send you 403 error if you are make too many requests too quickly.

+###### How do i get the current public IPv4 address from commandline?
+Run publicipchangedetector with the -showip argument to always print the current public ip address.

-###### What command-line arguments has publicipchangedetector?
+###### What command-line arguments can i use?
-Run: /opt/PublicIpChangeDetector/publicipchangedetector -h
-for help on the possible command-line arguments and there use.
+Run publicipchangedetector with the -h argumemt for help on all the possible command-line arguments.

+###### Do you have a precompiled binary?
+No, PublicIpChangeDetector is still in development.
+Compiling the binary yourself can create a more optimized binary for the processor you are using.